mahebbar/MayaOnlineAPIGuide/how-to-view-endpoints.md

 ## How to View Endpoints?

-Goes here to find all the available end points.
+Go to the following URL to find all the available end points.

 [https://dev.mayacloud.io/v3](https://dev.mayacloud.io/v3)